To accomplish great things, we must not only act,

 This quote embodies the idea and benefits of visualization in one short sentence.

 To conceive a thought means that you see it in your mind’s eye.
 When you empower that thought with positive emotion it can propel you forward and motivate you to take action.
 They are the fuel in the engine that drives you where you want to go.
-Thus the thought becomes tangible reality.
+Thus the thought becomes a tangible reality.

-Visualization is a simple process.
+Visualisation is a simple process.
 This is how to do it: